Mario-Barrera/Yummy-Pies/README.md

 > **Viewing SQL Help in PostgreSQL**

-To look up the syntax and usage for any SQL command — including `ALTER TABLE` and others I used while modifying my schema — you can use this built-in PostgreSQL command:
+To look up all the syntax and usage for any SQL command — including `ALTER TABLE` and others I used while modifying my schema — you can use this built-in PostgreSQL command:

 ```sql
 \h